Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/README.md

 Students by the end of the course will be able to ...

-1. Build apps that store infomation locally on an iOS device
+1. Build apps that store information locally on an iOS device
 1. Identify various ways of storing persistent information in iOS
 1. Compare and contrast various persistence options such as Core Data, Realm, NSCoder, UserDefaults, Keychain and chose the best options for their project.
 1. Use the built in persistence mechanisms in iOS as well as some third party options for persistence